Histamine - what exactly is it and what causes it in our body?

 • Itching, runny nose

-A typical symptom of histamine intolerance is a skin rash and mainly appears on the face, décolleté, neck, but also on the arms and sometimes on the stomach.
-It involves larger, noticeably reddened patches on the skin.
-The eyelids are also affected, they swell up additionally and the eyes can also be reddened.
-Often the skin is also very itchy.
-You should be cautious with this type of skin and not put any irritating creams on it.
-Aloe vera and coconut oil can alleviate the symptoms somewhat.
+Typical for one Histamine intolerance is a Skin rash .
+This is also called "Flush" described and appears mainly on the face, décolleté, neck, but also on the arms and sometimes on the stomach.
+These are larger, noticeably reddened spots on the skin.
+The eyelids are also affected; they then swell and the eyes can also become red.
+The skin often itches a lot.
+You should be very careful with such skin and not burden it with additional irritating creams.
+Aloe vera and coconut oil can provide some relief from symptoms.

 These are THE histamine foods

-There are foods that contain histamine and cause symptoms in histamine intolerance due to a deficiency of diamine oxidase in the intestine.
+There are Foods that contain histamine and at one Histamine intolerance cause symptoms due to a lack of diamine oxidase in the intestine.

 This is because the histamine cannot be broken down and then leads to false inflammatory signals in the organism (see above in the text).
-Histamine-containing foods therefore have a direct effect.
+Foods containing histamine have a direct effect.
 So-called histamine inhibitors have an indirect effect.
-These include some substances that are formed from amino acids.
-They also make use of the enzyme diamine oxidase, which (simply explained) is why there is not enough of it to break down histamine.
-Many foods contain both substances, which can lead to DAO deficiency.
-In addition, there are foods that promote the body's own histamine formation, although they do not contain any themselves.
-They are called histamine releasers.
+They include some substances that are formed from amino acids.
+They also stress the enzyme diamine oxidase, which is why (simply explained) there is no longer enough of it to break down histamine.
+Many foods contain both substances, which can then lead to DAO deficiency.
+In addition, there are foods that are natural to the body Histamine formation promote even though they themselves do not contain any. you will be Histamine liberators called.
 This is also an indirect process.

 The following foods can be problematic for people with histamine intolerance in direct and indirect ways: